youssef-yasser-ali/Talk2Insights/README.md

 ## Features

-- Record and upload audio files in WAV format.
+- Record and upload audio files in WAV and MP3 format.
 - Convert spoken audio into text using speech recognition.
 - Summarize the text content for quick insights.
 - Analyze the sentiment of the conversation using sentiment analysis.